sulfierry/MolecularModeling/FreeEnergyLandscape/README.md

 - **Free Energy Landscape (CV1 vs. CV2)**: This visualization combines two collective variables, offering a two-dimensional free energy landscape that encapsulates the interplay between different CVs.
 It enables a multifaceted analysis of how combined CVs contribute to the system's stability and transitions, enriching the understanding of complex molecular mechanisms.

-- **3D Free Energy Landscape and Animated Insights**: Elevating the analysis, this feature constructs a three-dimensional representation of the free energy landscape, complemented by an animated GIF.
+- **3D Free Energy Landscape**: Elevating the analysis, this feature constructs a three-dimensional representation of the free energy landscape, complemented by an animated GIF.
 This immersive visualization affords a dynamic and comprehensive view of the energy landscape, enhancing the interpretation of the system's energetics from multiple angles and dimensions.

 - **Low Energy Points Identification**: This functionality (--energy) identifies and marks points falling below specific energy ($KJ/mol$) thresholds on the landscape.
 This is instrumental in pinpointing regions associated with stable conformations and significant for understanding the energetics that govern molecular stability and transitions. ions.